 We were growing comfortable, even imagining a life as professionals stateside, although we’d long thought we’d move overseas quickly after I graduated.

-On the Fourth of July, 2015, we drove into Columbus to spend the afternoon with my sister and her two children.
+On the Fourth of July, 2015, we drove to Columbus to spend the afternoon with my sister and her two children.
 It was a gorgeous day of crisp blue sky and light breezes, a reprieve from the suffocating humidity of Ohio summer.
 We hung out for an hour or so at my sister’s house in Grandview, the suburb where I was raised, and then, armed with trays of mini red, white, and blue cupcakes, we walked to a nearby block party.

 The party was on a lawn before a stretch of brick houses on the pricier end of Grandview.
-The neighborhood in general has gotten much wealthier since I grew up there.
+The neighborhood, in general, has gotten much wealthier since I grew up there.
 Property values had doubled by the time my parents sold our house in 2008, and have continued to rise.
 The signs of this demographic shift are everywhere and blatant: tiny boutiques selling $300 dresses, new condo blocks called “The Metropolitan,” Aveda salons, the dingy carryout replaced by a craft beer shop.
 The basic nature of the neighborhood has remained the same: crunchy, liberal, bike-riding and soccer-coaching urban professionals with kids.
 Grandview’s proximity to OSU and downtown saves it from the stultifying blandness of many outlying suburbs, with their strip malls and cul-de-sacs, and, I assumed, also protected it from the culture of racial discrimination that baldly dominates such places.
 I took it for granted, in other words, that Grandview was different.
 Just as I supposed that I was different, and so was my family.

 The block party was beginning to pick up speed when we arrived.
 There was a cluster of old, white, potbellied, loafer-clad men at the entrance, as clear an advertisement for the Old Guard Patriarchy as one could imagine, but there were also my sister’s liberal friends, a passel of kids tousling on the grass, and REI catalog couples showing up with homemade plates of kale salad, which is to say, there was what passes in much of suburban America for diversity, at least in terms of political opinion.
 If we weren’t exactly in our element, we settled on the grass with plates of Italian sausage and enjoyed the summer day, talking with my sister, watching the baby eagerly pursue other kids.